doctorDAlvarez/school_REST-API/README.md

 =========================================

 ## Tests and browser compatibility
-All routes, authentication and CRUD operations were validated and tested using postman desktop.
+All routes, authentication and CRUD operations were validated and tested using postman desktop. <br>
+Use this file in Postman to test. <code>RESTAPI.postman_collection.json<br>
 MAY 2021.

 ## Contribute
 Please feel free to clone it, test it and colaborate with anything you might think will improve the app.